top of page

 Most of the public conversation about the 2026 World Cup and LA neighborhoods has centered on SoFi Stadium.
 That makes sense.
 Eight matches between June 12 and July 10.
 The schedule is set.
 But the story that matters for residents is not really about the stadium itself.
 It is about what happens in the neighborhoods that connect to it.

 Los Angeles is using a hub-and-spoke transit model for this tournament.
-That means Metro and its regional partners have designated 14 direct-service pickup locations spread across the county.
+Metro and its regional partners have designated 14 direct-service pickup locations spread across the county.
 Fans will park, board shuttles, and ride rail from neighborhoods in the Valley, the Westside, the South Bay, Orange County, and Downtown.
-On top of that, 10 official fan zones and the FIFA Fan Festival at the Coliseum will bring event-day crowds to communities that have nothing to do with soccer stadiums.
+On top of that, 10 official fan zones, the FIFA Fan Festival at the Coliseum, and more than 100 free city watch parties through Mayor Bass’s Kick It in the Park program will bring the tournament to communities that have nothing to do with a soccer stadium.

 That is why this is not a single-venue event.
 It is a countywide activation.
-And the neighborhoods that will feel it most are not necessarily the ones closest to Inglewood.
-They are the ones that serve as transit gateways, fan zone hosts, and regional connection points.
+The neighborhoods that will feel it most are not necessarily the ones closest to Inglewood.
+They are the ones that serve as transit gateways, fan zone hosts, and watch party locations.

 When Are the World Cup Matches at SoFi Stadium?